Frequently Asked Questions & Answers

 What are your fees?

-If you require an appointment after hours, weekends, public holidays - $25 will be added to the above rates.
-Some clients prefer to meet after work hours or on weekends.
-Clients will also travel to see the right-fit counsellor for them.
+$100 per hour session + GST for individual counselling. $145 per hour session + GST for couples, relationships, 2-people counselling.
+See details.
+We add $25 onto hourly rate if you require an appointment after hours, weekends, public and stat holidays.
+Some clients prefer to meet after work hours or on weekends and they will also travel to see the right fit counsellor for them.
 Payment in full is required upfront before appointment, or in cash on the day.

 Do you use professional accounting services?